 As far as we’re concerned, this farm is now a math problem.

 Progress, however slow, is being made.
 “We already know the number of parents Jeff has: zero.
-Like Jeff’s parents, we can put that part of the question to rest.”
+Like Jeff’s parents, we can put that part of the question to rest,” said a spokesperson.
 The McGraw-Hill investigations department took the unusual step of giving Jeff one apple, out of pity.
-However, the apple will have to be tested for DNA and will not be released until 2023.
+God help us if he trades it.

 Investigators are reminded to show their work for credit, and box their answers. ♦